-- 1. Rotate the button one half turn each day to prevent scar tissue from building up.
-Remember that you cannot do this if the tube is sutured in place. - 2.
+- 6. Rotate the button one half turn each day to prevent scar tissue from building up.
+Remember that you cannot do this if the tube is sutured in place, or if you have a J or G-J style button.
+If you are not sure which style of button you have, consult your doctor before rotating your button. - 7.
 Flushing the extension set after feeding is important to keep the tube clean on the inside.
 It is recommended to flush the button with water after feeding.
 Rinse out the extension set after each use and use a new set each week.

-When to Call Your Doctor or Nurse
+When to call your Doctor or Nurse